Pyrdacor/Ambermoon-Advanced/docs/TextLOB.md

 ### Summary

 The compressed data stream must start with a byte which gives the amount of bytes to copy directly to the output.
 This can't exceed 255.
 Then all bytes are either output as they are or encoded.
 A zero byte in the uncompressed data becomes 0x1f in the compressed data.
-Every value between 0x00 and 0x1e is the compressed data is an encoded match which might use an additional byte.
+Every value between 0x00 and 0x1e in the compressed data is an encoded match which might use an additional byte.
 All other bytes are copied as they are.